vlain1337/deo/README.md

 Where did i got all the PHP shell? github repo, web.archive.org, website that has been hacked, websites that provide php shell download services.

-sorry if my english is fucked, i just don't give a fuck.

 Missing original shell? or any request to deobfuscate? mail me at *<b>bapakgwheker[at]duck.com</b>*

 ## Disclaimer